z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_06_SomeDetails.md

 ```

 Normally that's fine, but if you've already loaded something else into that
-memory, having it initialised (e.g. reset to zeroes) in order to use as heap
+memory, having it reinitialised (e.g. reset to zeroes) in order to use as heap
 would be unwelcome.
 Specifically setting a heap size to zero (or, if you do
 actually need some heap, any other amount which leaves your valuable memory
 areas alone) stops this initialisation of memory.
 As we'll see in another